crunchy-labs/crunchy-cli/README.md

 ### Global flags

-These flags you can use across every sub-command
+These flags you can use across every sub-command:

 | Flag | Description                                          |
 |------|------------------------------------------------------|